-The College is not aware of any events that have occurred that might adversely affect the Plan from obtaining a qualified status.
+The College is not aware of any events that have occurred that might adversely affect the Plan from obtaining a qualified tax status.
 The Plan is required to operate in conformity with Section 403(b) of the Internal Revenue Code to obtain its qualification.

-Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+U.S. GAAP requires Plan management to evaluate tax positions taken by the Plan.
+The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013, there are no uncertain positions taken.
+The Plan recognized any interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2012.